patcha-venkata-kishore/BigDataSystems_hw1/README.md

 Data folder structure is in a format that Keras ImageDataGenerator can generate vectors with image RBG.
 Once we have data we are ready for creating model, compiling and training.

+Note that there are two main.py files.
+One file for problem1.1 and other is for problem1.2.
+Please get whole code to a project and then run main files.